-Young people who have an EHC plan will be entitled to travel assistance to attend sixth form or college if they are attending the nearest establishment that can meet their needs, that is named as such in the plan, and if they live over the qualifying three-mile distance.
+Young people who have an EHC plan will be entitled to travel assistance to attend sixth form or college, if:

-The EHCP Coordinator will notify Travel and Transport who will assess the student’s entitlement to travel assistance.
-If entitled, we will write to you and ask you to complete an application form.
-If not entitled, we will write to explain why.
-The deadline for us to receive applications is 31 May, for any travel assistance to begin at the beginning of September.
+The EHC plan coordinator will notify us and we will assess the student’s entitlement to travel assistance.
+If the student is entitled, we will write to you and ask you to complete an application form.
+If the student is not entitled, we will write to explain why.
+The deadline for us to receive applications is 31 May, for any travel assistance to start at the beginning of September.

-We will keep you up to date with the progress of your application.
-All travel assistance is provided subject to a financial contribution, which must be paid in advance, unless the young person will be over 19 on 1 September.
+We will keep you up-to-date with the progress of your application.
+All travel assistance is provided subject to a financial contribution.
+This must be paid in advance, unless the young person will be over 19-years-old on 1 September.

 If your child will be continuing at a special school beyond the age of 16, travel assistance will continue to be provided, subject to a review of needs and potential travel training.

-Parents are responsible for their children before they board the vehicle and after they alight at the end of the day.
+Parents are responsible for their children before they board the vehicle and after they get off at the end of the day.
 This includes ensuring they have a pass to travel, if using a service which requires one.

-Children of primary school age (Years R–6) and children with special needs should be collected from school transport by an appropriate adult, eg a parent/guardian, and parents should ensure that they or someone else can be at the drop-off point.
-If there is no adult present at the drop-off point, the child will not be left, which may mean that the school transport continues its route with the child on board whilst the parent/guardian is contacted.
+Children of primary school age (Reception - Year 6) and children with special needs, should be collected from school transport by an appropriate adult, eg a parent/guardian.
+Parents should ensure that someone can be at the drop-off point.
+If there is no adult present at the drop-off point, the child will not be left.
+This may mean that the school transport continues its route with the child on board, whilst the parent/guardian is contacted.